Ike-Ikechukwu/excel-revenue-profit-automation-dashboard-/README.md

 ## Problem Statement
-Monthly sales data often comes as seperate CSV files that require repeated manual cleaning, consolidation and analysis to track revenue and profit.
+Organizations operating in retail and e-commerce environments receive monthly sales data.
+These files require repeated manual cleaning, consolidation, and reconciliation before meaningful revenue and profit analysis can be conducted.
+This manual process slows down reporting, introduces inconsistencies, and increases the risk of errors, making it difficult for stakeholders to access timely and reliable financial insights.

-This slows reporting and increases the chance of errors, making it difficult for decision-makers to get timely insights.
-As data grows overtime, maintaining consistent and timely analysis becomes inefficient.
+As the volume of data grows over time, maintaining consistent, accurate, and scalable analysis becomes increasingly inefficient.
+Business leaders struggle to track month-over-month performance, evaluate city and product-level contributions, identify underperforming segments, and understand profitability drivers in a timely manner.
+The lack of an automated reporting framework limits the organization’s ability to make fast, data-driven decisions around pricing, cost control, and operational optimization.

-The challenge is to create an **Excel-based solution** that **automates monthly revenue and profit analysis**, refreshes insight with minimal effort and presents results through a clear, decision-ready dashboard.
+The business need is for a structured, Excel-based analytical solution that automates monthly data consolidation, revenue and profit calculations, and performance analysis across time, geography, and product categories.
+The solution must refresh with minimal manual intervention and present insights through a clear, interactive dashboard that supports financial monitoring, performance reviews, and strategic decision-making.

 ## Solution